avpnusr/sickchill/README.md

 **SickChill in docker container (german version)**
 ====
 Image is created in auto-build for x86 based systems.
-Image is created on TinkerBoard, Raspberry Pi, Rock64 or AWS for ARM based systems.
+Image is created on TinkerBoard, Raspberry Pi, Rock64 or AWS for ARM(64) based systems.

 Versions in latest image
 ---